 - 4.Only BGP Routing tests provide Covered Prefix data.
 Do not assign a BGP alert rule with a Covered Prefix metric to a non-BGP test type that has BGP Path Visualization measurements enabled.
 For non-BGP test types, use an alert rule that does not include the Covered Prefix metric, and if needed create a separate BGP test and an a separate alert rule with the Covered Prefix metric.

 Default alert rules are defined according to the following list.
-Within the account group, default alert rules can be changed by any user having a role with the View alert rules and Edit alert rules permissions, such as the built-in Account Admin or Organization Admin roles.
+Within the account group, default alert rules can be applied to tests and changed by any user having a role with the View alert rules and Edit alert rules permissions, such as the built-in Account Admin or Organization Admin roles.
 Most default alert rules apply to Cloud and Enterprise Agent tests, though you will also find default alert rules for Endpoint Agent tests, BGP tests and Internet Insights outages, each found on their corresponding tab within Alert Rules, and indicated in the table below by a menu path.